Man Wonders If He's The Only Person Who Appreciates A Dog's Smell, Turns To Reddit, And Finds Some Kindred Spirits

 A lot of commenters even said that their dogs are huffable.

 Moreover, the appreciation of a pet's scent can serve as a form of emotional grounding.
-According to research from the University of Minnesota, familiar smells can provide comfort and a sense of safety, especially during times of stress.
+Familiar smells can provide comfort and a sense of safety, especially during times of stress.
 Engaging with pets in this sensory way can promote emotional well-being, as pets often serve as secure attachments for their owners.

 Recognizing the emotional roles that pets play in our lives can help deepen the bond between pets and their owners, fostering a greater understanding of their needs and behaviors.